mongodb/docs/primer/source/includes/client-shell.rst

 Once you have :doc:`installed and have started </installation>` MongoDB, connect the :program:`mongo` shell to your running MongoDB instance.
-Ensure MongoDB is running before attempting to launch the :program:`mongo` shell.
+Ensure that MongoDB is running before attempting to launch the :program:`mongo` shell.

 On the same system where the MongoDB is running, open a terminal window